 Each year, the Water Forum works to create and enhance habitat for native fall-run Chinook salmon and steelhead trout.
 Both species migrate to the Lower American River as adults to spawn.
 Fall-run Chinook salmon generally spawn from October through December and steelhead trout spawning generally occurs January through March.
 In the egg laying process, female salmonids create a “nest” (called a redd) in loose gravel in flowing water, deposit their eggs, and then cover them with more gravel.
 Once hatched, young fish move to the river’s slower moving floodplain and side channel areas to find protection from predators and grow before swimming out to the Pacific Ocean.

-The Water Forum’s 2023 Habitat Project will enhance crucial habitat for native fall-run Chinook salmon and steelhead trout at Upper River Bend (in the river at Ancil Hoffman Park past the public golf course parking lot on Tarshes Drive).
+The Water Forum’s 2023 Habitat Project is enhancing crucial habitat for native fall-run Chinook salmon and steelhead trout at Upper River Bend (in the river at Ancil Hoffman Park past the public golf course parking lot on Tarshes Drive).